 Motorcycle accidents can be caused by

-Under personal injury laws, anyone injured in a motorcycle accident can file a lawsuit against those who caused the accident.
+Under personal injury laws, anyone injured in a motorcycle accident or an ebike accident can file a lawsuit against those who caused the accident.
 This includes family members who have lost a loved one in a motorcycle accident who may be able to file a wrongful death lawsuit to be compensated for their loss.

 Below, our California personal injury lawyers discuss the following frequently asked questions about motorcycle accident lawsuits: